Intro

 Long Haul

-Long haul economy passengers still receive complimentary meals, and here, Austrian remember how to deliver proper service.
+Long-haul economy passengers still receive complimentary meals, and here, Austrian remembers how to deliver proper service.

 Vienna to Bangkok

-The side salad was crisp and fresh, while the marble cake dessert had that homemade texture you rarely find on airlines.
+The side salad was crisp and fresh, while the marble cake dessert had that homemade texture you rarely find in economy class.

 Thoughtful extras like butter, jam, and salad dressing showed someone at the airline cared about the complete meal experience.